Brandon Legal Group,

 Hear What Clients Like You Are Saying About Us:

 Easy To Find And Convenient Hours

 Tuesday 8:00 AM-5 PM

 Wednesday 8:00 AM-5 PM

 (Closed Daily from 12 - 1 PM for lunch)

 Brandon FL, 33510

 Our skill sets allow us to provide many legal services to our clients and to resolve complex legal issues that are often intertwined.
-We are able to leverage our internal resources to keep cases in-house.
-Without the need to outsource a matter, we have the opportunity to find a more efficient resolution.
+We are able to leverage our internal resources to maintain most matters in-house with a few exceptions where we can call on experienced colleagues for assistance.
+Without the need to outsource most matters, we have the opportunity to settle your matter more quickly and cost efficiently.